Transformers: Beast Wars: IDW Publishing

 A mini-series takes place parallel to the third season of Beast Wars and introduces characters who are not shown in the original series such as Magmatron, Razorbeast, and Injector.
 Other characters who appear are Grimlock in his Beast Wars body (a recolored Dinobot toy) and Ravage in his Transmetal II "Tripredacus Agent" incarnation.

 The mini-series focuses on Magmatron, sent by the Tripredacus Council to capture Megatron after Ravage's failure.
-However, Magmatron has his own agenda - to create his own army from the stasis pods the Axalon ejected in the pilot episode of Beast Wars.
+However, Magmatron has his own agenda: to create his own army from the stasis pods the Axalon ejected in the pilot episode of Beast Wars.
 His scheme is partially thwarted by the Maximal double-agent Razorbeast, who ensures the shell program used reconfigures many of the protoforms as Maximals rather than Predacons.
 The two sides clash in an attempt to stop Magmatron from returning to Cybertron with a captured Megatron, with some unexpected aid from Grimlock ensuring Magmatron is sent back to Cybertron empty handed.
 However, Razorbeast's Maximals and many Predacons (led by Ravage, resurrected in a Transmetal II body) are left on Earth, opening the way for future series.

 Video games

 There have been two Beast Wars video games.
-The first game, simply called Beast Wars, was released for the PlayStation and PC.
+The first game, simply called Beast Wars, was released for PlayStation and PC.
 It is a third-person shooter, based on the first season of the show, in which players control either the Maximals or the Predacons in a series of missions to undermine the other faction's attempts at gaining enough resources to win the war between them and escape the planet.
 It was given a multiplayer feature (removed from the console releases) that allowed up to 8 players to play over LAN, with its own play rooms in the MS Gaming Zone (they have since been removed).
 The second game, Transformers: Beast Wars Transmetals, is a fighting game based on the second season.
-The PlayStation version was released by Hasbro Interactive and the Nintendo 64 version was released by bam!
+The PlayStation version was released by Hasbro Interactive and the Nintendo 64 version was released by BAM!
 Entertainment.
 Most of the cast members from the show reprised their roles.
 A third game was in the works for the PlayStation 2, but was scrapped in pre-production, without any official word as to why, or how far the project was before the plug was pulled.